MicrosoftDocs/minecraft-creator/creator/Documents/CreateAnimatedBlockTexture.md

 ![Image of a Minecraft world with 2 command blocks with edited textures on the front, back, and sides.
 The front has a pink square that moves around, the back has a blue square that moves around, and the sides have a green square that moves around.](Media/CreateAnimatedBlockTexture/placed_edited_command_blocks.png)

+## Next Steps

+Now that you know how to animate block textures, take a look at this page about [Add-on Pack Contents](ComprehensivePackContents.md) to see what else you could do to customize your own Minecraft world.